Let’s Talk About Reintegration after Deployment

 These sound very simple, but sometimes they can be hard to remember and practice.
 A friend gave me a wonderful idea to help.
 She keeps a journal during deployment where she writes down wishes/dreams/expectations.
 Things like “I wish we had dinner together every night.”
 Or “I hope we can go to _____ for a date.”
 Then on the page beside each wish, she writes down some harsh realities: “He will sometimes work late or be in the field for dinner. ” Or “We need to save $x and find a babysitter before we can go on that date.”
 This simple exercise can keep some of the more starry-eyed dreams in check.
 It is also a great way to have meaningful communication with your spouse during deployment.
 If you aren’t sure what else to talk about in letters and emails, share some of your dreams and ideas.
 Being open and honest with your spouse before the Homecoming can help you both get on the same page more quickly.
 If you both have similar expectations, things are going to go more smoothly.
 If you know your partner’s expectations, it will be a lot easier to make them happy.Keep a journal of your post-deployment expectations, and share them with your spouse!
 Click To Tweet

-I am so passionate about the topic of Reintegration that I want to host a question-and-answer session for the spouses in our unit before our current Deployment ends.
-I am working with our FRO (Family Readiness Officer, like an Army FRG) to plan an event that can be run BY the spouses, FOR the spouses.
-We are gathering some of the “Seasoned Spouses” from the unit who have been through a few deployments to share their experiences– things they did right, things they did wrong, things they would do differently.
-We want it to be a casual and comfortable environment where anyone can ask questions about what to expect, and then someone who has “been there/done that” can reassure them or help them be prepared.
-Some of our topics will be:
+I am so passionate about the topic of Reintegration that I hosted a question-and-answer session for the spouses in our unit before our deployment ended.
+I worked with our FRO (Family Readiness Officer, like an Army FRG) to plan an event that was run BY the spouses, FOR the spouses.
+We gathered some of the “Seasoned Spouses” from the unit who have been through a few deployments to share their experiences– things they did right, things they did wrong, things they would do differently.
+It was a casual and comfortable environment where anyone could ask questions about what to expect.
+Then someone who has “been there/done that” reassured them or helped them be prepared.
+Some of our topics were: